 Zero Trust takes both of these flaws into account.
 One way this is done is through Two-Party Authentication.
 Not to be confused with Two-Factor Authentication, Two-Party requires both parties – or systems, in this case – to authenticate each other.
 Certain metadata is referred to during the verification process to confirm both parties are who they say they are.
 Another is through constant monitoring of connected devices to ensure nothing suspicious is happening.
 Not only are an individual’s actions seen, but also the health of their systems.
 This is done to confirm that no viruses, malware, spyware, or any other types of harmful programs are present on connected devices.
 Should anything seem out of place, the connection between systems can be severed on-demand to protect the network.

 To summarize: Zero Trust is all about much more thoroughly vetting connected devices because modern technology allows so many more from all over the world to be integrated into company networks.
 While stricter than previous security systems, Zero Trust is significantly more secure, meaning fewer chances of cyber-attacks and even greater data integrity.
-Some of these principles are actually employed in Scitara’s Scientific Integration Platform, SIP and Digital Lab Exchange DLX™ systems.
+Some of these principles are actually employed in Scitara’s Digital Lab Exchange DLX™ systems.
 Because a variety of different devices – both modern and legacy – can be connected, DLX utilizes the monitoring principles of Two-Party Authentication to ensure each device is operating as intended and, if any issues arise, all relevant parties will be alerted so necessary action can be taken.
 And with all that said, take a chance with Zero Trust.
 If you can’t trust yourself to remember if you locked your front door at times, don’t give anyone else the benefit of the doubt with your organization’s network.

 Scitara is a global provider of cloud-based, industry-specific platform and solutions for the life sciences industry.
 Based in Massachusetts, the Scitara leadership brings decades of experience in solving digital challenges for the scientific laboratory: Meet the Modern Lab™.
 For more information, please visit www.scitara.com.